 Carrie is a girl wound up so tight that actual emotions are a figment to her and she only sees things in black and white.
 There is no room for the grey areas, like having fun or going on a date.
 And Bel Powley makes this role her own.
 The scenes she shares with her therapist Dr. Petrov (Nathan Lane) are the some of the best I’ve seen in a coming of age drama.
 They’re reminiscent of the chemistry that Hailee Steinfeld (True Grit) and Woody Harrelson (Wilson) had in Edge of Seventeen.
 The Powley-Lane tag-team is truly something to behold.
 And what’s more, Nathan Lane (The Good Wife) is an accomplished actor bringing his skills to a less experienced cast.

-After watching the second season of Master of None, it’s showing how much the status of being in a relationship means to today’s 18-30 age bracket.
+After watching Master of None, it’s showing how much the status of being in a relationship means to today’s 18-30 age bracket.
 Seriously, it’s waved around like having the new iPhone.
 Carrie’s co-worker Tara (Vanessa Bayer) says: “Come on, smart AND pretty?
 You must be killing it out there.
-Do you have a boyfriend?” to which Carrie replies: “Is that really your next question?” which the conversation ends with Tara saying: “Are you a nun?”
-The comic value here is cheap and a low-blow from the writers, but necessary in showing that if you’re young, female and pretty, you MUST be in a relationship.
-It was a low-blow, but if there’s no pain there’s no game.
+Do you have a boyfriend?”.
+Carrie replies: “Is that really your next question?”
+And the conversation ends with Tara saying: “Are you a nun?”
+The comedy here is cheap and a low-blow from writers Kara Holden and Dean Craig, but needed in showing what society thinks about young, pretty girls: they must have a boyfriend.
+It’s a low-blow.
+But if there’s no pain there’s no game.
+Great job.

 Off the back of Hannah Baker in 13 Reasons Why, it shows us what loneliness can do to someone and how unhealthy it can be.
 In the Netflix show, it was one of the factors that aided in her suicide.
 In Edge of Seventeen, Nadine (Steinfeld) badges herself an “old soul” and you can tell Carrie is like that too.
 All you need to do is listen to how she talks and look at the contents of her bookshelf.
 She’s not our standard teenager, and this is what makes her unique.
 She’s not as wound up towards the end of the film.
-Our supporting cast around her help her understand the world a bit more, such as her teacher (Colin O’Donoghue) and her next-door neighbour Cy (William Moseley).
+Our supporting characters help her to understand the world a bit more, such as her teacher (though, he was an asshole about it) and her neighbour Cy (William Moseley).